When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

-Its immersive visuals also means it’s quite easy to uncover the story behind your data (e.g. revenue, spending etc.) on your own.
+Its immersive visuals also mean it’s quite easy to uncover the story behind your data (e.g. revenue, spending etc.) on your own.

 Alternatively, you could pay for the more robust version – Power BI Pro.
 This is a paid service that gives you access to all basic features, plus the ability to collaborate and more.

-Do note you’ll need a Power BI Pro license to interact with a file containing Pro features – free users won’t be able to do so.
+Do note you’ll need a Power BI Pro licence to interact with a file containing Pro features – free users won’t be able to do so.